 Sara is a graduate of the University of Michigan and has a Master of Science degree in Physician Assistant Studies from Wayne State University.
 Sara is a member of the American Academy of Physician’s Assistants and is a former clinical instructor in the Department of Public Health and Family Medicine at Tufts University School of Medicine.
 She has over a decade of experiences as a licensed Physicians Assistant.
 Her extensive experience includes the responsibility for a caseload that exceeded 1,000 patients annually.
 Her varied experience, temperament and skills provide Curus Members with an outstanding team leader.

 During his 20 year career in the USAF, Lt.
 Col. Mort served as a clinical nurse, flight nurse, master instructor, Chief of Aircrew (PACAF), Clinical Nurse Specialist and the Medical Surgical Consultant to the Surgeon General and was deployed multiple times most recently to a hostile Forward Operating Base in easter Afghanistan.
 His leadership and development of evidence based medicine produced a 99.5% survivability rate for wounded warriors.This high-reliability focus saved millions of dollars for the USAF.
 His efforts are concentrated on reduction of negative patience outcomes while eliminating non-value added work in the medical practice with practical applications and integration of his knowledge into civilian health.
-He is on faculty at Write-State University in Dayton, OH with the Emergence Nurses Assoc. and a voting member of the National Veterans’ Health Administration Advisory Board for Compasionate Innovation.
+He is a voting member of the National Veterans’ Health Administration Advisory Board for Compassionate Innovation.